 My game was at a loss with 4GB of RAM allocation, so I doubled the Minecraft Launcher window allocation to 8GB, and it’s running perfectly.
 However, when I return to play the game, for example, after a few hours, the RAM allocation has been reset to the default of 4GB, and I need to continue making changes.

 The allocation determines only the maximum value.
 However, if Minecraft doesn’t consume that much memory, it doesn’t use that much memory.
-When you load a regular Minecraft game, only one chunk is loaded, and when you leave the loaded chunk, unused space is unloaded.
+When you load a regular Minecraft game, only one chunk is loaded, and unused space is unloaded when you leave the loaded chunk.